E85 Frequently Asked Questions

 How can I get an E85 pump in my area?

 Customer demand influences what products are sold.
 Talk to your local retailers about offering E85.
-Financial assistance is available to retailers through the Renewable Fuels Infrastructure Program, which is being managed by the Iowa Department of Agriculture.
+Financial assistance is available to retailers in Iowa through the Renewable Fuels Infrastructure Program, which is being managed by the Iowa Department of Agriculture.
 For more information on the grants available, please visit: www.iowaagriculture.gov/agMarketing/IRFIP.asp.

 What is the octane rating of E85 compared to gasoline?